httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     4. Append the signature parameters' canonicalized component value as defined in {{signature-params}}, i.e. an Inner List structured field value with parameters

+4. Produce an error if the output string contains any non-ASCII ({{STD80}}) characters.

-4. Return the output string.
+5. Return the output string.

 If covered components reference a component identifier that cannot be resolved to a component value in the message, the implementation MUST produce an error and not create a signature base.
 Such situations are included but not limited to: